nature guard logo

 To successfully exclude wildlife pests, consider the following:

-- Seal entry points: Utilize materials like caulk, steel wool, and wire mesh to block off potential entryways.
+1. Seal entry points: Utilize materials like caulk, steel wool, and wire mesh to block off potential entryways.

-- Install mesh screens: Cover vents and chimneys with mesh screens to prevent bats, birds, and rodents from entering indoor spaces.
+2. Install mesh screens: Cover vents and chimneys with mesh screens to prevent bats, birds, and rodents from entering indoor spaces.

-- Trim vegetation: Keep tree branches and vegetation trimmed away from buildings to deter squirrels and raccoons from accessing roofs and attics.
+3. Trim vegetation: Keep tree branches and vegetation trimmed away from buildings to deter squirrels and raccoons from accessing roofs and attics.

-- Secure barriers: Block off crawl spaces and attics with secure barriers to prevent wildlife pests from nesting and causing damage inside structures.
+4. Secure barriers: Block off crawl spaces and attics with secure barriers to prevent wildlife pests from nesting and causing damage inside structures.

 Rodent Infestation Prevention

 Proper waste management plays an important role in minimizing rodent infestations by reducing their access to food sources.
-Rodents, such as rats and mice, are attracted to areas with abundant food supplies, making effective waste reduction essential for rodent exclusion.
+Rodents, such as rats and mice, are attracted to areas with abundant food supplies, making effective trash reduction essential for rodent exclusion.

-Regular waste removal and sanitation not only address the immediate food sources but also deter rodents from nesting in the accumulated waste.
+Regular waste removal and sanitation not only address the immediate food sources but also deter rodents from nesting in the accumulated garbage.
 Materials found in improperly managed waste can serve as nesting materials for rodents, further increasing the risk of infestations.

 Insect Control Strategies